AlexLaforge/Native-adblock-detector/README.md

 Specify settings so footer bar with message matches your brand.
 You can modify text, colors and add extra buttons to the bar.
 Text can modified so you can use languages other than English.

 Three important attributes are `canClose`, `urlRules` and `excludeUrlRules`.

 `canClose` - set to false if you want to prevent visitors from closing footer bar with message.

-`urlRules` - list URLs on where you want to show detector. `example.com/.+` shows detector on all pages except homepage.
+`urlRules` - list URLs where you want to show detector.
+For example, `example.com/.+` shows detector on all pages of example.com website except homepage.

 `excludeUrlRules`- list URLs where you do not want to show detector. `example.com/newsletter` does not show detector on that page.

 ```